 And speaking of zigs and zags.
 I came across the work and words of an old chum, Ingrid Abery, being tweeted by Richard Branson.

 That noise is indeed a name being dropped.
-At one point Ingrid and I moved in similar circles and could very well be found in some tropical dock-side bar.
+At one point Ingrid and I moved in similar circles and could very well be found in some tropical dock-side bar, a place full of dock lights.
 A different person might take this moment to pause and gaze wistfully off to the past as they ponder how come she’s still hanging around possibly the ritziest sporting event in the world while I’m making plans to spend a weekend in a caravan in Cumbria.

 So Ingrid is a photographer and she specialises in yachting photos and she’d been in St Bart’s sticking her lens into the face of Mr B while he got to mess about on a particularly expensive boat.